Coldplay: Legacy

 Coldplay are considered one of the most influential bands of the 21st century.
 Writing for Firstpost, Lakshmi Govindrajan Javeri commented they have "mastered the art of reinvention", consequently widening the "roster of artists inspired by them" and creating "a rich multi-genre legacy" which impacted a variety of mainstream and indie musicians worldwide.
 Songs from the group have been covered and sampled on many occasions as well.
 They were credited with bringing the sound of mainstream rock towards "something more gentle and melodic" and ushering into new forms of songwriting when "British music struggled to define itself".
 Neil McCormick from The Telegraph stated that the band represent the evolution of rock into a brand new era, while Afishas Sergey Stepanov described them as the 21st century equivalent to the Beatles.
-Publications have also frequently labeled Coldplay as successors to U2 as the biggest band in the world.
+Publications have also frequently labelled Coldplay as successors to U2 as the biggest band in the world.
 (Note: As per The Guardian, The New York Times, Stereogum, and The Telegraph.)

 Despite their popularity and impact, the group earned a reputation as polarising cultural icons, since they have attracted criticism as much as praise from the public and the music critics throughout their career.
 Michael Baumann explained for The Ringer that Coldplay's rise to fame coincided with a decade marked by "artistic snark and cynicism: hipsterism, the peak of pop punk" and the new rebirth of rockism, meaning that their "earnest, nonthreatening, and profoundly accessible" public image was established at "the worst time of the past 40 years to be those things".
 In a piece for The New York Times, Jon Pareles named them "the most insufferable band of the decade".
 Conversely, Lanre Bakare told El País that Martin is new kind of pop star who connects with fans emotionally.
 In 2022, The Times Mark Beaumont defended that Coldplay regained respect and credibility in all fields by dedicating themselves to stadium spectacles.